 Lead-safe Certification Class for Fine Prevention

-Just to make sure they have your attention, the EPA is posing some pretty hefty fines to the tune of a maximum of $37,500 per violation, per day.
-This does not include any of the local or state fines that may be more or less depending on how the program is implemented in your specific area.
-So, if it is not the fear of fines, then it might be the possibility of lawsuits thanks to the new rules if you do not follow proper procedures when working with lead-based paint.
+Just to make sure they have your attention, the EPA poses some pretty hefty fines.
+They amount to a maximum of $37,500 per violation, per day.
+This doesn’t include any local or state fines tacked on depending on how your local area implements the program.
+So, if the fear of fines doesn’t get you, the possibility of lawsuits comes next.
+These rules require not only tests but that you follow proper procedures when working with lead-based paint.

 Taking the Lead-safe Certification Class

-Since they had my attention or at least sparked my curiosity, I took this class to make sure I understand what industry professionals like us have to do to be compliant with the EPA and HUD rules.
-To make the certification process as easy as possible, the particular class I took was offered in two parts.
-The first portion was done on-line at my own pace and the second portion involved a half-day hands-on class with a written exam that needed to be passed in the end before I could become a Certified Renovator.
+These details certainly got my attention while sparking my curiosity.
+I took this class to make sure I understood what industry professionals have to do to stay compliant with EPA and HUD rules.
+To make the certification process as easy as possible, they offered the particular class I took in two parts.
+The first portion occurred online at my own pace.
+The second portion involved a half-day hands-on class with a written exam.
+I needed to pass this exam before I could become a Certified Renovator.

 The Online Class Portion

 The online portion of the class took approximately 4 to 5 hours to complete.
-The classes are divided up into pretty easy to digest chapters that cover all the major aspects of the law, the EPA rules, HUD rules and all the other background and procedural things you would need to know.
-You will become an expert on all the acronyms and lingo that go with the business.
-At the end of each section, there are quick quizzes that you must pass before you are allowed to move on.
+They divided up the classes into easily-digestible chapters.
+These covered all the major aspects of the law, the EPA rules, HUD rules, and other background and procedural things you would need to know.
+You quickly become an expert on all the acronyms and lingo that accompanies the business.
+At the end of each section, quick quizzes (that you must pass) let you move on.

-There is a barrage of information that was a little confusing at times.
-Most of my confusion came from the fact that there is not complete agreement between the EPA and the HUD rules and depending on the situation, you must follow the more stringent guidelines or even a combination of both.
-At the successful completion of the online portion, a certificate is issued that states that Part One is completed which then makes you eligible for Part Two.
+The barrage of information seemed a tad confusing at times.
+Most of my confusion came from seeming disagreements between the EPA and the HUD rules.
+Depending on the situation, you must follow the more stringent guidelines or even a combination of both.
+At the successful completion of the online portion, they issued a certificate.
+It simply stated that I had successfully completed Part One.
+That made me eligible for Part Two.

-Part Two was the more fun day; I got to get up at 3 AM so I could drive 4 hours to my nearest learning center for the hands-on class that was to last from 8 AM to 12 PM.
-Upon arriving at the learning center, we all sat down for some helpful presentations and some question and answer time with the instructors.
-Really all that the hands-on class did was reinforce all the critical aspects of the on-line class to make sure that it was drilled into our heads what we are supposed to do once we became Certified Renovators.
+Part Two was the more fun day.
+I got up at 3 AM and drove 4 hours to my nearest learning center.
+The hands-on class went from 8 am to 12 PM.
+Upon arriving at the learning center, we sat down for some helpful presentations and question and answer time with the instructors.
+The hands-on class tangibly reinforced all the critical aspects of the online class.
+This make sure it was drilled into our heads.

-We discussed the health problems associated with disturbing LBP (Lead-Based Paint) and how it seems to affect young children with sometimes life-long problems.
-Primarily, this dictated why the rules deal with homes, schools, and day-care facilities.
-I did find it rather ironic that over 30 years after abolishing the use of lead-based paint, it now presents such a huge issue.
-I wonder whatever happened to the hundreds of millions of people that grew up prior to 1978 when lead-based paint was used extensively?
+We discussed the health problems associated with disturbing LBP (Lead-Based Paint).
+It seems to affect young children with sometimes life-long problems.
+Primarily, this dictated why the rules deal with homes, schools, and daycare facilities.
+I found it perplexing that 30+ years after abolishing the use of lead-based paint, it now presents such a huge issue.
+Whatever happened to the hundreds of millions of people who grew up prior to 1978 when lead-based paint was used extensively?